 We've also heard plenty of talk about the possibility of a dual-lens camera on the iPhone 11 XR and maybe a 3D camera array on the back of another iPhone 11 model.
 That would give users access to even more advanced photo effects, and make augmented reality just that much more realistic.

-Sony is being tipped to provide this magical new component, and don't be surprised to hear Apple talk up the AR capabilities of iOS 13 when it gets previewed in June: that would lay the foundations nicely for better 3D handling in the new iPhones for 2019.
+Sony is being tipped to provide this magical new component, and don't be surprised to hear Apple talk up the AR capabilities of iOS 13 when it gets previewed in June at the WWDC event: that would lay the foundations nicely for better 3D handling in the new iPhones for 2019.

 Apple typically goes in for a major design overhaul of the iPhone every couple of years, and considering the handsets launched in September 2018 looked almost exactly like the iPhone X from 2017, we could be due a more substantial change in looks this time, besides the triple-lens rear camera being mooted.

 Might that mean no more notch?
 Apple patents have emerged showing how it's trying to embed cameras inside the display, which would mean no need for the notch, and a true edge-to-edge display on every side.
-We think Samsung might do something similar with the Galaxy S10 in 2019.
+At the moment it doesn't look like Apple will go for the hole punch notch of the Samsung Galaxy S10.

 Don't worry though, Face ID fans: you'll still be able to unlock your phone with your face, and apparently faster Face ID will be one of the key upgrades for the 2019 iPhone 11.
-Again, that's according to Ming-Chi Kuo, who says the system will be quicker and more reliable by the time September 2019 rolls around.
+Again, that's based on a report from analyst Ming-Chi Kuo, who says the system will be quicker and more reliable by the time September 2019 rolls around.
+Another report suggests Face ID will be improved with vein scanning tech.

 Check out the concept video below that's been published online, showing not only a triple-lens rear camera, but also a notch-free front display for the new iPhone 2019.
-This is an unofficial clip, but it's based on some of the rumours we've been hearing already about the new handset.
+This is an unofficial clip, but it's based on some of the rumours we've been hearing already about the new handset – it could be close to the mark.

 We've also heard more extravagant rumours: that Apple might be planning to put a Touch Bar on the side of the iPhone 11, and could even come with a foldable screen of some description.
 To us that sounds like something that's more likely to appear in the iPhone 12 or the iPhone 13.